heavyblotto/memorativa/docs/2-application-design/ii-game-description.md

 ## Game Description

 This section provides a wholistic, high-level description of the application and game, what it does, how it works, and its purpose.
 The application is designed around concepts and principles discussed in Part I: Vision.
+Below is an outline of the vision.

 ### Game overview